A couple of weeks ago my wife took me out for my birthday. The actual date of the event had long passed, but that’s

 Anyway, she took me to one of my favorite restaurants, bd’s Mongolian Barbeque.
 In fact, as far as restaurant chains go, it is my favorite.
 (At this point, it’s regional, so if it’s not in your area, why don’t you open one?)

 Aside from immensely enjoying a birthday treat, I also had a secondary agenda.
 You see, for Christmas I was given a super duper deluxe gourmet wok.
-My mission was to take a more careful notice of how things were done at bd’s, with the intent of doing my own stir-fry thing at home.
+My mission was to take a more careful notice of how things were done at bd’s, with the intent of doing my own stir-fry thing at home, in my wok.

 Well, tonight was the night.
 Although I fell short of duplicating the total bd experience (highly attentive customer service with a touch of attitude from their grill masters), I did create a meal that delighted my taste buds and filled my stomach with contented bliss.

 I should have stopped with the first helping and the second one put me over the top.
 I am so full but still craving one more delicious bite.

-Hey!
-Wait a minute, there are leftovers in the frig…gotta go!
+Wait a minute.
+There are leftovers in the frig.
+Gotta go!

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.